Rhinella icterica: Habitat and conservation

-Rhinella icterica is found in the Atlantic Forest, spanning southeastern and southern Brail, eastern Paraguay, and in the Misiones and Corrientes provinces of Argentina.
+Rhinella icterica is found in the Atlantic Forest, spanning southeastern and southern Brazil, eastern Paraguay, and in the Misiones and Corrientes provinces of Argentina.
 When it is time for them to reproduce, thus species is found mainly in streams or ponds in large congregations.
 They get their food from hanging matter and submerged plants.

 This common toad occurs in a large range of habitats, from forests to open habitats such as Cerrado savanna, and including disturbed habitats.
 Breeding takes place from August to January in permanent and temporary ponds and streams.
 It is an adaptable species that also occurs in many protected areas, and is not considered threatened.
 Initially, these toads remained in the forested and less urbanized areas of Brazil.
-However due to more recent deforestation and the building of new roads, there has been a decrease in the ability for toads to access water which is necessary for their breeding.
+However, due to more recent deforestation and the building of new roads, there has been a decrease in the ability of toads to access water which is necessary for their breeding.
 Because of this, the population of Rhinella icterica is gradually decreasing, causing an increase in the number of scorpions found in this area.